 Option 1:

+In this connection, WP 5B would like to bring to the attention to WP 5D that in this frequency band AMS system are not standardised by ICAO [however it is currently used by civil aviation].
+ITU-R Recommendation ITU-R M.2116-0 and Report ITU-R M.2119-0 contain certain [] characteristics as well as protection criteria for [non-ICAO]/[ITU-R] systems in the aeronautical mobile service in the frequency band 4 800- 4 990 MHz.
+[Above mentioned documents may not contain all information (e.g. deployment scenarios, spectrum requirements and frequency arrangements) necessary for sharing studies of AMS and MMS stations located in the international airspace / waters.]

+Recommendation ITU-R M.2116-0 states that “AMS can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations”.
+[Though/ However] the use of systems described in these Recommendation and Report in international airspace and waters has been confirmed by several administrations, [there is no AMS station registered in MIFR because it is not required to do so in accordance with RR No. 11.14].

-In this connection, WP 5B would like to bring to the attention to WP 5D that ITU-R Recommendation ITU-R M.2116-0 and Report ITU-R M.2119-0 contains certain technical and operationalcharacteristics as well as protection criteria for systems in the aeronautical mobile service in the frequency band 4 800- 4 990 Without prejudging regulatory conditions in the band 4 800-4 990 MHz for AMS stations located in the international airspace, technical characteristics in the above mentioned documents may be used for sharing studies taking into account that frequency band 4 800-4 990 MHz that is a part of the tuning range 4 400-4 990 MHz for the AMS stations and is subject to RR No. 5.442.
+Without prejudging regulatory conditions in the band 4 800-4 990 MHz for AMS stations located in the international airspace, technical characteristics in the above mentioned documents may be used for sharing studies taking into account that frequency band 4 800-4 990 MHz that is a part of the tuning range 4 400-4 990 MHz for the AMS stations and is subject to RR No. 5.442.

-WP 5B is also considering a possible update to Recommendation ITU-R M.2116-0 to include characteristics of an additional existing system.
+WP 5B is also considering a possible update to Recommendation ITU-R M.2116-0 to include characteristics of an additional existing system [and deployment scenarios, spectrum requirements and frequency arrangements necessary for sharing studies of AMS and MMS stations located in the international airspace / waters].

 Option 2: